wp-plugins/ik-facebook/readme.txt

 == Description ==

-The IK Facebook Plugin is a easy-to-use plugin that allows users to add a Facebook Feed or Like Button to the sidebar, as a widget, or to embed the Feed into a Page or Post using the shortcode.
+IK Facebook is an easy-to-use plugin that allows users to add a Facebook Feed to the sidebar, as a widget, or to embed the Feed into a Page or Post using the shortcode.
+IK Facebook also allows you to insert a Like Button into the Page, Post, or theme

-IK Facebook includes options to set the Title of the Widget, whether or not to show the Like Button above the Feed, whether or not to show the Profile Picture, and also includes the option to set your own custom CSS for styling purposes.
-If you prefer, IK Facebook allows you to include a custom style sheet in your theme directory.
+IK Facebook includes options to set the Title of the Widget, whether or not to show the Like Button above the Feed, and whether or not to show the Profile Picture.

-IK Facebook also allows you to insert a Like Button into the Page, Post, or theme.
+IK Facebook includes the option to set your own custom CSS for styling purposes or, if you prefer, IK Facebook allows you to include a custom style sheet in your theme directory.
+Gone are the days of fighting with the Facebook Social Plugin!

 == Installation ==